DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/02-27 Meeting Notes.md

 	- Instead, we can use emissive materials to add light to the levels.

 ### Other
 - The game's audio needs to be balanced.
-Shbeeb was getting earfucked.
+Shbeeb was getting destroyed.
-	- Make sure that any audio sources
+	- Make sure that any audio sources you're placing:
+		- Are not too loud compared to the rest of the game
+		- Use one of the mixer channels
 - Our game's time to kill (TTK) kinda sucks because there is not much variability.
 	- Conventionally, accuracy, locational damage, and stat modifiers (buffs & debuffs) add variability to the TTK
 	- So, headshots WILL now be in the game and WILL now do 1.5x damage